MicrosoftDocs/msteams-docs/msteams-platform/samples/app-with-collaboration-controls.md

 7. The Tasks control will now display
 _8.    add image_
 9. Repeat the Tasks steps to add Approvals, Files, Meetings and Notes controls to your app
-10. Once all controls are added you will see the controls rendered below in Form Designer
+10. Once all controls are added you will see the controls rendered below in Form Designer.
+If a control does not render in Form Designer, for example shows a blank form, run your app in Power Apps and the presence of a 'configure' page or an 'empty state' means the control was successfully added.
 11.   _add image_

 1. You can now run your power app in Power Apps by selecting it.